rbatis/rbatis/Readme.md

 ## Creating a Custom Database Driver

-To implement a custom database driver for rbatis:
+To implement a custom database driver for Rbatis:

 1. Define your driver project with dependencies:
 ```toml